tyroprogrammer/learn-react-app/src/tutorial/05-State.md

     counter: 2
 });
 ```

-If `state` is just an instance variable in the component, can we call it some other name and why do we **have** to use `setState`?
-Well no we cannot call it by some other name and we have to use `setState` to update the `state` mainly because React understands `state`.
+If `state` is just an instance variable in the component, can we call it some other name?
+And why do we **have** to use `setState`?
+Well no we cannot call it by some other name, and we have to use `setState` to update the `state` mainly because React understands `state`.
 When `state` of your component changes, React re-renders your component (by re-render I mean calls the `render` function again to see if the DOM will change as a result of change in `state`).
 This is fundamental to the declarative nature of React.

 ### setState

 Let's look deeper into `setState` function.
-First argument of `setState` function can take either a new state object or a function.
-It also has a optional second argument, which is a callback which is executed when the state is updated.
+The first argument of `setState` function can take either a new state object or a function.
+It also has an optional second argument, a callback which is executed when the state is updated.

 ```jsx
 setState(newState || function, optional callback)